 Blue Cross Blue Shield of Massachusetts sponsors Metro Boston’s bike share system and the name was changed to Bluebikes.
 With BCBSMA's support, people who visit, work in, or live in Boston, Cambridge, Somerville and Brookline can look forward to an even bigger and better bike share program.

 About the Operator

 Bluebikes is operated by Motivate, the global leader in bike share.
 A full-service bike share operator and technology innovator, Motivate works to re-envision how people experience and move around cities.

-Motivate currently manages all of the largest bike share systems in the United States and many of the largest systems in the world, including Citi Bike (New York and Jersey City), Bay Wheels (California Bay Area), Divvy (Chicago), CoGo Bike Share (Columbus, Ohio), Capital Bike Share (Washington, D.C., Arlington and Alexandria, Va., and Montgomery County, Md.), Bluebikes (Boston, Brookline, Cambridge, Everett, and Somerville, Mass.), Nice Ride (Minneapolis, MN) and BIKETOWN (Portland, OR).
+Motivate currently manages all of the largest bike share systems in the United States and many of the largest systems in the world, including Citi Bike (New York, NY and Jersey City, NJ), Bay Wheels (San Francisco Bay Area), Divvy (Chicago), CoGo Bike Share (Columbus, OH), Capital Bike Share (Washington, D.C., Arlington and Alexandria, Va., and Montgomery County, Md.), Bluebikes (Boston, Brookline, Cambridge, Everett, and Somerville, Mass.), Nice Ride (Minneapolis, MN) and BIKETOWN (Portland, OR).